Polyjuice/polyjuice-include/README.md

-Launcher's &lt;polyjuice-include&gt;
+Launcher's &lt;starcounter-include&gt;
 ==============

-This is Launcher's version of [`<polyjuice-include>`](https://github.com/Polyjuice/polyjuice-include).
+This is Launcher's version of [`<starcounter-include>`](https://github.com/Polyjuice/starcounter-include).
-Launcher overwrites it with is a custom element that not only let's you load HTML partials into your Polyjuice page with full control over loaded `<script>`s and `<link rel="import">`s, but also allows you to gently manage output from many apps mixed by Polyjuice mappings.
+Launcher overwrites it with is a custom element that not only let's you load HTML partials into your Starcounter page with full control over loaded `<script>`s and `<link rel="import">`s, but also allows you to gently manage output from many apps mixed by Polyjuice mappings.

 ## Demo/Examples
 :construction: